yesm4n/e-commerce/README.md

 # e-commerce
 My best project so far.
 An intermediate challenge from frontendmentor.io.
 Sadly I wasn't able to 100% replicate, but I did my best.
+The trendiest shoes in town up for grabs!